-While there are many potential signs of age discrimination in the workplace, there are a few particularly common ones.
-Some typical indicators of age-based animus include:
+Although there are many potential signs of age discrimination in the workplace, there are a few particularly common ones.
+For example:

 - Older workers being forced out.
 Evidence that the employer is forcing out older workers or hiring only younger workers can be another sign of age discrimination at the workplace.

-Not every employment decision that affects an older worker is considered illegal age discrimination.
-Employers may make decisions based on age when the employee’s age is a “bona fide occupational qualification” that is necessary for the particular job in question.
-That exception is very narrow, however, and will apply only under limited circumstances.
-Employers can also claim a defense in an age discrimination case if they can show the challenged decision was based on reasonable factors other than age or a bona fide seniority system.
+Not every employment decision that affects an older worker is illegal discrimination.
+Employers may make decisions based on age when the employee’s age is a “bona fide occupational qualification” necessary for the particular job in question.
+That exception is very narrow, however, and applies only under limited circumstances.
+Employers can also claim a defense in an age discrimination case if they can show the challenged decision was based on reasonable factors other than age.

-Age discrimination claims can be some of the most difficult and complex for employees to pursue.
-There are several procedural requirements that can forever bar employees from effectively vindicating their rights if not precisely followed.
+Age discrimination cases are some of the most difficult and complex for employees to pursue.
+There are several procedural requirements that can forever bar employees from effectively vindicating their rights if not followed precisely.

-While there are several different types of age discrimination claims, they do not all have the same time limitations for bringing a claim.
-Some of the claims have very short statutes of limitations.
-If employees do not move quickly, they can permanently lose the right to pursue those claims.
+Even though there are several different types of age discrimination claims, they do not all have the same time limits for bringing a claim.
+Some have very short statutes of limitations.
+If employees do not move quickly, they can permanently lose the right to pursue their claims.

-To pursue a federal claim under the Age Discrimination in Employment Act, an employee cannot simply file the claim in court.
+To pursue a federal claim under the ADEA, an employee cannot simply go straight to court.
 Instead, the employee must first file a Charge of Discrimination with the U.S. Equal Employment Opportunity Commission.
 The time limit for doing so is short and strict.
-However, filing a Charge poses its own risk for the unwary employee.
+Filing a Charge, however, poses its own risk for the unwary employee.
 Unless the employee includes very specific legal language when filing the Charge, the employee risks waiving the right to also bring an age discrimination claim under Ohio law, due to a doctrine known as “election of remedies.”